-Income tax expense was \$51.4 million and \$83.9 million for the years ended December 31, 2021 and 2020, respectively.
-The \$32.5 million decrease in income tax expense was mainly due to a significant decrease in pre-tax income of \$159.2 million.
+Income tax (benefit) expense was \$(158.0) million and \$51.4 million for the years ended December 31, 2022 and 2021, respectively.
+The \$209.4 million decrease in income tax expense was mainly due to a significant decrease in pre-tax income of \$970.0 million.

 The Company's effective income tax rate can be affected by several factors.
 These generally include large changes in fully-taxable income including net realized investment gains or losses, tax-exempt investment income, nondeductible expenses, and periodically, non-routine tax items such as adjustments to unrecognized tax benefits related to tax uncertainties.
-Tax-exempt investment income of approximately \$74 million coupled with pre-tax income of approximately \$299 million resulted in an effective tax rate of 17.2%, below the statutory tax rate of 21%, in 2021, and tax-exempt investment income of approximately \$78 million coupled with pre-tax income of approximately \$459 million resulted in an effective tax rate of 18.3% in 2020.
+The effective income tax rate was 23.6% and 17.2% for 2022 and 2021, respectively.
+The effective income tax rate for 2022 was higher than the statutory tax rate of 21% because tax-exempt investment income of approximately \$75 million was included in pre-tax loss of approximately \$671 million, while the effective income tax rate for 2021 was lower than the statutory tax rate because tax-exempt investment income of approximately \$74 million was included in pre-tax income of approximately \$299 million.